qrthom/JobScrape/README.md

 # JobScrape
-a program that scrapes and analyzes various CS job postings in different fields from  Handshake and provides aggregated data about the most commonly required programming languages and skills
+A program that scrapes and analyzes various CS job postings in different fields from  Handshake and provides aggregated data about the most commonly required programming languages and skills